Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 # [TBD] 2.1 – Changing Spaces; Making Places

 ## What’s in a place?
+>
+**Key idea:**
-> 1.a.
+1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

 **Content:**